Jack Cornwell: Early life

-Battle of Jutland
+Death during the Battle of Jutland

 On 31 May 1916, Chester was scouting ahead of the 3rd Battlecruiser Squadron at the Battle of Jutland when the ship turned to investigate gunfire in the distance.
-At 17:30 hours, Chester soon came under intense fire from four Kaiserliche Marine cruisers each her own size which had suddenly emerged from the haze and increasing funnel smoke of the battlefield.
+At 17:30 hours, Chester came under intense fire from four Kaiserliche Marine cruisers that were each her own size.
+They had emerged from the haze and increasing funnel smoke of the battlefield.
 The shielded 5.5-inch gun mounting where Cornwell was serving as a sight-setter was affected by at least four nearby hits.
 Chester's gun mountings were open-backed shields and did not reach down to the deck.
 Splinters were thus able to pass under them or enter the open back when shells exploded nearby or behind.
-All the gun's crew were killed or mortally injured except Cornwell, who, although severely wounded, managed to stand up again and remain at his post for more than 15 minutes, until Chester retired from the action with only one main gun still working.
-Chester had received a total of 18 hits, but partial hull armour meant that the interior of the ship suffered little serious damage and the ship itself was never in peril of sinking.
+All the gun's crew were killed or mortally injured except Cornwell, who, although severely wounded, managed to stand up again and remain at his post for more than 15 minutes, until Chester retired from the action with only one main battery gun still working.
+Chester had received 18 hits, but partial hull armour meant that the interior of the ship suffered little serious damage and the ship itself was never in peril of sinking.
 Nevertheless, the situation on deck was dire.
-Many of the gun crews had lost lower limbs due to splinters passing under the gun shields.
 British ships reported passing the Chester to cheers from limbless wounded gun crew laid out on her deck and smoking cigarettes, only to hear that the same crewmen had died a few hours later from blood loss and shock.

 After the action, medics arrived on deck to find Cornwell the sole survivor standing at his gun, shards of steel penetrating his chest, looking at the gun sights and still waiting for orders.
 Being incapable of further action, Chester was ordered to the port of Immingham.
-There Cornwell was transferred to Grimsby General Hospital, although he was clearly dying.
+There Cornwell was transferred to Grimsby General Hospital.
 He died shortly before 8:00am on the morning of 2 June 1916, before his mother could arrive at the hospital.

+Burial

+Jack Cornwell was initially buried in a common grave (Square 126 Grave 323) in Manor Park Cemetery, London.
+His body was exhumed on 29 July 1916 and he was reburied with full military honours in the same cemetery (square 55 grave 13).
+Cornwell's father Eli, who died aged 64 in October 1916 during home service with the Royal Defence Corps, was buried in the same cemetery.
+The epitaph to Jack Cornwell on his grave monument reads "It is not wealth or ancestry but honourable conduct and a noble disposition that maketh men great."